Skip to content

 Your Kidneys on GLP-1: What the FLOW Trial Found (and What It Means for You)

-The FLOW trial—semaglutide versus placebo in people with type 2 diabetes and chronic kidney disease—stopped early too.
-But not for that reason.
+The FLOW trial โ€” semaglutide versus placebo in adults with type 2 diabetes and chronic kidney disease โ€” stopped early too.
+But for the opposite reason.

-What did they know?
-That semaglutide 1.0 mg weekly—the Ozempic dose, not the higher Wegovy dose—cut the risk of major kidney disease events by 24% compared to placebo.
+So what did they know?
+That semaglutide 1.0 mg weekly โ€” the Ozempic dose, not the higher Wegovy dose โ€” cut the risk of major kidney disease events by 24% compared to placebo.
 The full results landed in the New England Journal of Medicine in May 2024.
-If you have type 2 diabetes and CKD, these numbers are worth understanding.
+If you have type 2 diabetes and CKD, these are numbers worth sitting with.

 What "major kidney disease events" actually means

-These aren't soft endpoints.
-These are the things nephrologists and patients spend years trying to prevent.
-The trial enrolled 3,533 adults with both type 2 diabetes and CKD—defined as an eGFR between 25 and 75 mL/min/1.73m²—which means it covered a wide range, from modestly reduced kidney function all the way to near-end-stage disease.
+None of those are soft.
+They're the exact things nephrologists and patients spend years trying to outrun.
+The trial enrolled 3,533 adults with both type 2 diabetes and CKD โ€” defined as an eGFR between 25 and 75 mL/min/1.73mยฒ โ€” a range that covers everyone from modestly reduced kidney function to the doorstep of end-stage disease.

 The hazard ratio came back at 0.76, with a 95% confidence interval of 0.66 to 0.88, and a p-value below 0.001.
-That's not a borderline result.
-The confidence interval doesn't get close to 1.0.
+That is not a borderline result.
+The confidence interval doesn't even flirt with 1.0.

-Beyond the headline event reduction, the trial tracked eGFR decline over time.
-In the semaglutide group, the rate of kidney function decline slowed by approximately 1.16 mL/min/1.73m² per year compared to placebo.
-That might sound small in isolation, but kidney function doesn't regenerate.
-Slowing the rate of decline is the ballgame.
+The trial also tracked eGFR decline over time, beyond the headline event count.
+In the semaglutide group, the rate of kidney function decline slowed by approximately 1.16 mL/min/1.73mยฒ per year compared to placebo.
+In isolation that sounds tiny.
+But kidney function doesn't grow back โ€” once it's gone, it's gone โ€” so slowing the rate of decline is the whole ballgame.

 The FLOW trial results at a glance